Host Family Volunteer Information

 What is the Host Family stipend?

-Hosting with NYA is a volunteer opportunity.
-However, NYA Host Families receive a stipend of $300.00 per week for hosting the two Participants ($150 per participant per week) to help offset some of the costs of room and board.
+This is a volunteering opportunity; however, NYA Host Families will receive a stipend of $300.00 per week for hosting the two participants ($150 per participant per week) to help offset some of the costs of room and board.
 Host Families will receive their stipend in a series of post-dated cheques – one for each week of hosting.
 Participants are each given a $40 weekly allowance from NYA.
 Allowance is for the discretionary use of each Participant to allow them buy souvenirs, treats, movie tickets, etc., and is not to cover living or work expenses.
+There are additional funds available for sports and recreation, as well as work placement expenses such as bus passes, clothing, and equipment.
 Should extraordinary expenses be encountered for living or work-related costs, the Host Family may request additional support from NYA.

 What support can Host Families expect from NYA?

-Host Families receive a Handbook and other preparatory materials as part of their training leading up to the placement period.
+Host Families will receive a Handbook and information about their participants, their home communities, and cultures before the participants’ arrival.
 While hosting, NYA Staff will be available during regular office hours all summer (9am-9pm EST Monday-Thursday, 9am-5pm EST Friday).
 After hours, NYA’s phone lines will be forwarded to an on-call Staff person who can be reached in the case of an emergency.
-Additionally, two Staff Members will visit in-person at some point during the summer to check in with Participants and Host Families and provide support where needed.
-If time allows, the Staff Member will also meet with the youths’ Workplace Supervisors.
-We will be in touch ahead of time to schedule our visit.
+We encourage Host Families to maintain contact with us by email or phone so that any issues may be addressed and resolved quickly.
+Open communication is essential in creating a safe and enjoyable atmosphere for everyone involved.
+Additionally, two staff members will visit in-person at some point during the summer to check in with participants and Host Families and provide support where needed.
+If time allows, the staff member will also meet with the youths’ workplace supervisors.

 What are the impacts of Northern Youth Abroad?